omarfoq/knn-per/README.md

 [Personalized Federated Learning through Local Memorization](https://arxiv.org/abs/2111.09360).
 The object `KNNPerClient` represents a client with a local memory, represented as a `Datastore` object.

+An example of kNN-Per with CIFAR-10 dataset is provided in `examples/cifar-10.md`.

 ## Datasets